mingjingsi/LSMM/README.md

 Reproducibility
 ==========

 All the simulation results can be reproduced by using the code at [sim-LSMM](https://github.com/mingjingsi/sim-LSMM).
 We also provide an example to reproduce the results of real data analysis at [sim-LSMM/realdata_example.R](https://github.com/mingjingsi/sim-LSMM/blob/master/realdata_example.R).
-The data sets analyzed in this paper, including nine genic category annotations, 127 cell-type specific functional annotations, and the summary statistics of 30 GWASs can be download [here](https://drive.google.com/drive/folders/1YrhncaNpo6doHfnIYqXPlhPdE7YpqEjO).
+The data sets analyzed in this paper, including nine genic category annotations, 127 cell-type specific functional annotations, and the summary statistics of 30 GWASs can be downloaded [here](https://drive.google.com/drive/folders/1YrhncaNpo6doHfnIYqXPlhPdE7YpqEjO).

 Development